-Chris advises individuals and families on wealth structuring.
-This includes the use of estate planning vehicles such as companies, trusts and foundations to manage the controlled devolution of wealth and family businesses to younger generations, to protect wealth from unexpected events like death and incapacity, to protect wealth from adverse third parties and to manage complex cross-border tax problems involving multiple jurisdictions.
-His practice includes advising clients on the implications of information sharing and transparency initiatives, such as the Common Reporting Standard (CRS) and beneficial ownership registers.
+Chris Moorcroft advises individuals and families on wealth planning and succession matters.
+This includes the use of estate planning vehicles such as companies, trusts and foundations to manage the passing of wealth and family businesses to younger generations, to protect wealth from unexpected events like death and incapacity, to protect wealth from adverse third parties and to manage complex cross-border tax problems involving multiple jurisdictions.

 A significant element of his expertise involves advising UK and international high net worth individuals who are resident, investing or spending time in UK on how to structure their assets, including advice relating to the remittance basis regime and the structuring of UK residential property.

 - Succession planning and wealth management structures